 Some books promote theories that Jesse and his brother were evil children, showing cruelty to animals and other kids.
 There's no foundation substantiating this.1 Others say as a youngster he was religious, with the early influence of his father.
 That he was well liked by towns-folk.3

 But others claiming to have known him say he was fun-loving, usually smiling.
-He also had a curiosity about things.5 He had a personality that was very much in contrast to his older brother, Frank.
-He was dour, and calm - not given to emotion.4
+He also had a curiosity about things.5 He had a personality that was very much in contrast to Frank, his older brother.
+Frank was dour and calm, not given to emotion.4

 However the family was surrounded by the influences of pre-civil war agitation taking place at their location.
 Their farm was in Missouri, near the border of Kansas.
 It was on a dividing area between slave-owning mentality and anti-slavery sentiments.
 No doubt Jesse heard of abolitionist John Brown.
 His mother Zerelda was a Southerner and a slave owner.
 His play likely reflected the inclinations of the adults in his life.1

 Events in Missouri were leading up to secession.
 Zerelda James Samuel held allegiance with the Southern way of life.
 Circumstances influenced creation of a state militia: the Home Guard.
-Her eldest son Frank, age 18, went just a few miles from their farm to sign up as a Private.1 His first fight was at the Battle of Wilson's Creek, a rough encounter with heavy losses.
+Frank, the eldest at age 18, went not far from their farm to sign up as a Private.1 His first fight was the Battle of Wilson's Creek, a rough encounter with heavy losses.
 The Missouri Home Guard, with Arkansas, defeated the Federal troops.1-3

-In November 1861, Missouri Southern sympathizers illegally voted to officially enter the Confederacy.
+In November 1861, Missouri Southern sympathizers illegally voted to enter the Confederacy.
 Since the official state government still held for the Union.1 Now a fully divided state!
 From late 1861 until early 1865 Confederate guerrilla fighters and certain Federal units wreaked brutal havoc on the people of Missouri.
 These "vicious skirmishes started by both Union militia and Confederate raiders....struck brutally, harming civilians and crippling the economy."3